surma/surma.dev/content/things/spreadsheet.md

 })();
 ```

-This code will grow substantially with the size of the spreadsheet.
+This size of the generated code will grow substantially with the size of the spreadsheet.
 Again, not every efficient, but good enough for a prototype written during an interview.
 With the ability to reference the value of another cell, I can now write more complex formulas and get the right result.
 However, if I had a reference _chain_ — like A0 references A1, A1 reference A2 and A2 references A3 — and I changed the value in the last chain member, only the immediately previous chain member would get updated.
-In a polished version of this app I’d expect to find a proper parser that explicitly maintains the dependencies of each cell.
-That would allow me to figure out which cells needed recomputing in response to a value update and also let me detect cyclic dependencies.
+In a polished version of this app I’d expect to find a proper parser that explicitly maintains the references of each cell.
+That would allow me to figure out which cells needed recomputing in response to a value update and also let me detect cyclic references.
 But I don’t have that here.
 Instead, I can just keep recomputing all cells until no more updates are happening.
 That will break in the case of two cells referencing each other, but — once again — I’d say that’s acceptable in the context of an interview.

 ```diff
   class SpreadsheetData {